Archery Merit Badge

 - Do ONE of the following:

-- Using a recurve bow or longbow and arrows with a finger release, shoot a single round of one of the following BSA, USA Archery, or NFAA rounds:
+- Using a recurve or longbow and arrows with a finger release, shoot a single round of ONE of the following:

-- An NFAA field round of 14 targets and make a score of 60 points
+- NFAA field round of 14 targets and make a score of 60 points

-- A BSA Scout field round of 14 targets and make a score of 80 points
+- Scouting America field round of 14 targets and make a score of 80 points

-- World Archery/USA Archery indoor* round and make a score of 80 points
+- A World Archery/USA Archery indoor round and make a score of 80 points (indoor rounds may be shot outdoors if this is more convenient)

-- Shooting 30 arrows in five-arrow ends at an 80-centimeter (32-inch) five-color target at 10 yards and using the 10 scoring regions, make a score of 150.
+- Shooting 30 arrows in five-arrow ends at an 80-cenmeter (32-inch) five-color target at 10 yards and using the 10 scoring regions, make a score of 150 points.

-- Using a recurve bow or longbow and arrows with a finger release, shoot a single round of one of the following BSA, USA Archery, or NFAA rounds:
+- Using a recurve or longbow and arrows with a finger release, shoot a single round of ONE of the following:

 - Option B – Using a Compound Bow